LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 community project, open source, ad-free and free of charge, and it belongs to us all so don't be afraid to get involved.

-And don't forget every 🦝's motto: «Live Fast, Eat Trash» (for shortness L. F. E. T.).
+And don't forget every 🦝's motto: «Live Fast, Eat Trash» (abbreviated L.F.E.T.).